jknoxville/remark-code-snippets/README.md

 - `baseDir`: By default, file paths will be interpreted relative to the file they are referenced from.
 Specify a path here to override that and then reference all files relative to a fixed point.
 Usually, it makes sense for the baseDir to point to some top-level `src` directory.
 - `async`: By default, this plugin uses `readFileSync` to read the contents of the files.
 Set this to `true` if you want to use `readFile` for non-blocking IO.
+- `ignoreMissingFiles`: By default, referencing a file that doesn't exist will throw an error.
+But in some cases, e.g. in development mode, you might want to be able to iterate quickly without failing here.
+Set this to true for this behaviour.

 ## Testing